-Grant funding for research and development received under grant agreements where there is a repayment provision is recognized as grant income to the extent there is no potential obligation to repay this funding.
+Grant funding for research and development received under grant agreements where there is a repayment provision is recognized as other income to the extent there is no present obligation to repay such funding.
 We record the present value of the liability as a grant repayable in the accompanying condensed consolidated balance sheets.
 The grant repayable is subsequently recorded at amortized cost.
-There were no significant changes to assumptions in 2023.